 When it comes to mold, early detection is key.
 New Jersey homeowners should learn to identify the warning signs of mold growth and take action right away before the mold spreads.

 Like mold growth anywhere else, moisture is the main cause of basement mold.
 Problems like high humidity, limited air ventilation and leaks can allow moisture buildup in your basement.
 If homeowners do not address the moisture source, mold will develop and spread.
-Here are some of the more common causes for basement mold:
+In order for springtime basement mold prevention to be successful, it is important for homeowners to understand what causes mold in the first place.
+Here are some of the more common causes for springtime basement mold:

 - High humidity – over 55%